rhnvrm/beautiful-jekyll/_posts/2016-08-09-apache-allura-gsoc-16-summary.md

 ![Imgur](http://i.imgur.com/LoTab39.png)

 Emoji Support enables users to use their devices emoji input keyboards and enter data.
 Also, now teams can use a simple Thumbs Up emoji instead of writing words to express themselves.

+You can view the results live on [SourceForge](https://sourceforge.net/p/texstudio/bugs/1872/) as well.

 ### Improved Landing Page